tonimelisma/Relay-Android/PRD.md

 - Register a `BroadcastReceiver` for `android.provider.Telephony.SMS_RECEIVED`
 - Parse sender + body from each received message
 - Append message to an in-app list (RecyclerView or simple list)
+- Register a `BroadcastReceiver` for MMS notifications (`WAP_PUSH_RECEIVED` with `application/vnd.wap.mms-message`) and surface a minimal entry
+- Add a manual "Scan MMS/RCS" button to query `content://mms` (and heuristically RCS)

 **Deliverable:**
-SMS appear in UI as they arrive (even in background).
-Implemented via manifest `SmsReceiver` pushing into an in-memory `StateFlow` consumed by Compose UI.
+SMS and MMS notifications appear in UI as they arrive (even in background).
+Implemented via manifest `SmsReceiver`/`MmsReceiver` pushing into an in-memory `StateFlow` consumed by Compose UI.
+Manual scan shows MMS and any heuristic RCS entries.

 ---